 - Age limit: Anyone

-Manulife Cover travel insurance plan offers comprehensive emergency travel medical insurance packages for those traveling as a family, a visitor to Canada, or a student.
-They give you access to the travel aid mobile app.
+Manulife Cover travel insurance plan offers comprehensive emergency travel medical insurance packages for those travelling as a family, a visitor to Canada, or a student.
+They give you access to the Travel Aid mobile app.
 The app provides directions to the nearest medical facility and local emergency telephone numbers.